AadarshDevi/Java/jPackage.md

 NOTE: All the commands are done in Command Prompt in the MyProject root folder.

-The jar `myProject-1.0-SNAPSHOT.jar` is located in `/target` in the project
+The jar `myProject-1.0-SNAPSHOT.jar` is located in `/target` in the project.

 ### Start jPackage
 to use the jPackage commmand go to ther terminal and type: